MatilinThomas/VV-ESIR-TP3/exercises/balanced-strings.md

  -More closing symbols: true or false;
  -All grouping symbols in order: true or false;

- The tests we decided to make are:
+ The tests we decided to make are based on those different input values:
  ```
  null
 "string"